YuukanOO/uniformcss.com/get-started/introduction/managing-file-size.md

 ---
 title: Managing File Size
-description: Learn about Comma Compression&trade; and reducing file-size.
+description: Learn how to keep file-size in check.
 date: 1000-01-03
 ---